Contact Lens Care

 What are eye infections?

 Infections can occur in one or both eyes, and occur at any time, regardless of age or background.
 Conjunctivitis (pink eye) is the most common eye infection that affects people.
-Trachoma, which is more common in underdeveloped countries, can often lead to blindness.
+Trachoma is an eye infection affecting both eyes caused by a bacterium called Chlamydia trachomatis.
+It is more common in underdeveloped countries and is the world’s leading cause of infectious blindness.

 What causes eye infections?

 Eye infections are either bacterial, fungal, or viral.
 Anytime dirty or unsanitised substances enter the eye, a potential eye infection can occur.